KiltMC/Kilt/WHY.md

 I die.
 Something I can look back upon and think "Wow, I'm proud of myself for this."

-At the time of writing, I have only told 4 of my friends about what I've been doing.
-My close friends Axil, Zuite, Em and Red.
-Not even my best friend Storm knows.
-Because I want to drop this in as a random surprise.
-My love letter to Minecraft, the game that has raised me to who I am now, since I was 5.
+This is my love letter to Minecraft, the game that has raised me to who I am now, since I was 5.
 My gift to the community, born from my love of Fabric, and my hatred of Forge.